 I began my love affair with technology when I was very young by taking apart everything I could get my hands on, and figuring out how it worked.
 I ran one of the largest bulletin board systems (BBS) on the West Coast in the 1980’s out of my childhood home in Gig Harbor, WA.

 My full time career is working for F5 Networks, a technology company that builds some amazing products.
-I’m the Director of the International Technology Centers, amazing spaces which I designed and created to show off our products.
+I’m the Director of the Global Technical Programs group which includes a Performance Testing Team, Competitive Analysis Team, and a Development/Production group running a Node.JS application in AWS.
 I’ve had many other jobs in the last 20+ years in technology, from systems administration to network design to product development, at places ranging from paper mills to fingerprint identification companies, all of which have helped me with my passion for sailing and technology.

 I am also an avid musician, having played the piano since I was about 3 years old.
 I also love photography, much of which you see represented on this site in my reviews.
 You can check out more of my photos here.